jamiebenjam/Music-History-Analysis/README.md

 ### npm start

-to view in your browser.
+to view in your browser and allow a few moments for the page to load.